This answer to this question is a resounding YES.

 Don’t make the mistake of holding too tightly to a no-pet policy when a service animal is involved.
 Having a service animal means a no-pet policy can’t be enforced by property management companies.
 Fort Worth managers will quickly find themselves in legal trouble for that decision.

 The mistake of housing discrimination is a serious offense even if made unknowingly.
 Fort Worth property management companies need to be aware of discriminating policies that would not allow a disabled tenant to use or enjoy the property they are renting.
-At Real Property Management DFW, we understand the importance of following guidelines set by federal Fair housing laws.
+At Specialized Property Management DFW, we understand the importance of following guidelines set by federal Fair housing laws.
 Properly prepared documents and non-discriminating policies will keep property owners legal and violation-free.
 We can manage your rental property with professional expertise for all tenants and circumstances.
 Let us show you our full range of services that guarantee the success of your rental property investment.
-Visit us at (www.realpropertydfw.com)
+Visit us at (www.specializeddallas.com)